Estimated costs and opportunities of climate change

 Up to USD 885 billion Assets in Europe at significant risk of becoming stranded over the coming decade in the automotive, electricity and apparel industries.

-USD 500 billion The estimated cost for U.S. energy utilities to prepare for climate change.
+USD 500 billion The cost for U.S. energy utilities to prepare for climate change.

 7% The share of global facilities operated by companies in the MSCI ACWI Investable Market Index (IMI) that are threatened by coastal flooding risk (as of Jan.
 20, 2020).

-USD 4 trillion The estimated annual investment in clean energy and infrastructure required to build a sustainable energy economy.
+USD 4 trillion The annual investment in clean energy and infrastructure required by 2030 for the world to limit global temperature rise to 1.5°C.

-USD 280 billion Addressing the effects of climate change in 35 major cities in Ethiopia, Kenya and South Africa between now and 2050.
+USD 280 billion The incremental annual investment needed between now and 2050 to address the effects of climate change in 35 major cities in Ethiopia, Kenya and South Africa.